 Along with the nourishment of mind, body and soul through controlled fasting- fasting health benefits has much more to its credit.

-It also has its place in many cultures.
+Also, it has its place in many cultures.
 In ancient Greece, Hippocrates had prescribed therapeutic fasting for many ailments.
 In Theravada Buddhism, it happens to be an integral part of the monastic lifestyle.
-The holy month of Ramadan marks the time when millions of Muslims observe fasting worldwide.
+During the holy month of Ramadan, millions of Muslims observe fasting worldwide also.

-Fasting health benefits is seen as a way to grow both spiritually and physically.
+Fasting health benefits is also a way to grow both spiritually and physically.
 Inherent to this revered ritual is the feeling of general wellness, a peace that abounds oneself to abstain from the simple pleasures of life.
 Taking into consideration the innumerable fasting benefits, the physical health of an individual stands to gain the most.
-Its goodness has been equally vouched for in the sacred texts of the Vedas, Ayurveda and behind the science of fasting.
+Its goodness is equally appreciated in the sacred texts of the Vedas, Ayurveda and behind the science of fasting.

-While there have been many discussions over the consumption of meat, which is looked down in Vedic scripts, Hinduism essentially does not discourage meat-eating but it strongly disavows “himsa” or violence against fellow species.
-Due to this a vegetarian diet is preferred by many Hindus.
+While there many discussions over the consumption of meat have done, which is looked down on in Vedic scripts, Hinduism essentially does not discourage meat-eating but it strongly disavows “himsa” or violence against fellow species.
+Due to this, many Hindus prefer a vegetarian diet.

 Know more about the healthy eating habits in India